You and your child's safety is our priority.

 Contact with any positive or possible diagnosed COVID-19 person in the last 14 days

 Appointments will be managed to allow for social distancing between patients.
-You can choose to stay in your car and have us call you when we are ready to see your child.
+Please call us when you have arrived in the parking lot and we will let you know when you can enter the office.
 During this time, there may be fewer options of appointment times but we ask for your patience and understanding.

 Please only one parent with the child to the appointment.